ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 --source           # (Applies to config file version 2) If present, is tupple of branch:region information(with region as optional) which will be used to filter the rules against `source_environments` field.
 --target           # (Applies to config file version 2) If present, is tupple of branch:region information(with region as optional) which will be used to filter the rules against `target_environments` field.
 --pipeline-run-id  # (Applies to config file version 2) If present, is current pipeline_run_id will be used for checking evidences.
+--output-config-path # optional path to create a more suitable file based on the current config file
 ```
 {: screen}